39th Annual WBDC Country Showdown canceled

 Reading Time: 1 minute

-Thursday, the Dubois County Health Department reported there are no new positive cases of novel coronavirus (COVID-19) to report in Dubois County.
-The total remains at 256 positive cases of COVID-19 in Dubois County residents.
-Of the 256 cases, 219 residents have reportedly recovered from the disease.
-Six residents have died.
-According to the health department,…
+Monday, the Dubois County Health Department reported there are 44 new positive cases of novel coronavirus (COVID-19) to report since Friday’s report.
+That brings the total to 558 positive cases of COVID-19 in Dubois County residents.
+Of the 558 cases, 314 have reportedly recovered.
+There have been 11 deaths According to the health department, 4,546 tests…

 Reading Time: 2 minutes